Gary M. Rose

 Gary Michael Rose (born 17 October 1947) is a retired United States Army officer and a Vietnam War veteran.
 For his actions during the war, Rose was recommended for the Medal of Honor, but this was downgraded to the Distinguished Service Cross due to the classified nature of the mission in Laos.
 He was finally presented the Medal of Honor on 23 October 2017.

 After enlisting in the United States Army in 1967, Rose became a Special Forces combat medic, and in September 1970 distinguished himself in fighting in Laos at Chavane during Operation Tailwind, in which he treated the wounded while fighting People's Army of Vietnam (PAVN) forces.
 Despite being wounded multiple times during the battle, he treated 60–70 personnel.
 Rose continued his career in the army and graduated from Officer Candidate School, becoming a Field Artillery officer and reaching the rank of captain before retiring, after which he worked in the manufacturing industry.

 Early life

 Rose was born on 17 October 1947 in Watertown, New York, and later moved to the Los Angeles area.
-In 1965, he graduated from the James Monroe High School in Northridge.
+In 1965, he graduated from the James Monroe High School in Sepulveda.
 On 4 April 1967, he volunteered for the United States Army to avoid being drafted into the Marine Corps after his father, who had been in the Marine Corps during World War II, suggested one would not want to be a draftee in the Marine Corps.